Frequently Asked Questions:

 -

 Contraindications include pregnancy, breastfeeding, active skin infections, recent sun exposure or sunburn, and allergies to peel ingredients.
-Certain medications, like isotretinoin (Accutane) or Retin-A, can also be a contraindication, especially if used within 6 months of the peel.
 Additionally, individuals with a history of keloid scarring, uncontrolled diabetes, or autoimmune disorders should also avoid these peels.
 Please be routine with sunscreen if considering chemical peels.

 -